Tag Archives: community

 On Thursday 26th March 2026, from 7.30-9.30pm, Stroud Radical Reading Group will host a talk & discussion on the future of climate action in the UK – unlike our usual events, booking is required.

-The main speaker would be Nicholas Beuret – author of “Or Something Worse: Why We Need to Disrupt the Climate Transition“, which “exposes the bleak realities of the transition to a carbon-neutral economy.”
+The main speaker will be Nicholas Beuret – author of “Or Something Worse: Why We Need to Disrupt the Climate Transition“, which “exposes the bleak realities of the transition to a carbon-neutral economy.”
 Nic argues that “Greening the economy has become a one-sided war, as governments and businesses squeeze the living standards of ordinary people.
 We need to seize control of the transition in order to reshape it to equitable ends.”
 His book “follows those already fighting back through ‘don’t pay’ campaigns, blockades of fossil-fuel infrastructure, and community counter-planning.
 He shows we have the tools not only to stop climate change but to build a fairer future.”

 Alongside him, Jo Woolfall, who lives in Stroud and was been part of a small team who co-founded XR Families, will speak about the formation of the “Lifehouse – Collapse Preparing Comunities Network”.
 This local group has been in the thinking and planning for nearly three years, and are moving into learning by doing in 2026.
 The group has recently taken inspiration from Adam Greenfield’s book “Lifehouse:Taking Care of Ourselves in a World on Fire”, core elements of which are Lifehouse centres, mutual aid networks, deliberative democracy and implementation networks.